 Sometimes it’s the simple things that “Foodies” fight about the most!
 Pesto is one of those simple things we so often make complicated…

 Add as much or as little as you’d like to a pound of high quality pasta to make a fantastic, fresh meal for your family.
-Here, I would go for a high-protein pasta.
-Another favorite way to use Pesto is in my Pesto Pasta Salad with Grilled Vegetables.
+Thin it out for an awesome Salad Dressing, or try this family fave: Pesto Pasta Salad with Grilled Vegetables.

 - 2 cups fresh basil leaves, stems removed

 Add basil, pine nuts, salt and pepper to food processor, while pulsing, drizzle in olive oil.
 Scrape down sides.
 Add cheese and about 2 to 3 more times.
 If too thick, add a little olive oil or even a bit of water.